bike touring in bulgaria

 Visa

-Although Bulgaria is an EU member, it is a part of the Schengen Area.
+Although Bulgaria is an EU member, it is not a part of the Schengen Area.
 However, Bulgaria has a visa-free regime for travellers with multiple Schengen visas.

 Bike rental in Bulgaria